Keyfactor/hydrantid-caplugin/docsource/configuration.md

 2. **Secret Management**: Consider using a secrets management system for AuthKey storage
 3. **Network Security**: Ensure TLS/SSL is properly configured for all API communications
 4. **Least Privilege**: Request API credentials with minimal required permissions
-5. **Audit Logging**: Enable comprehensive logging in both the Gateway and HydrantId for security monitoring
+5. **Audit Logging**: Enable comprehensive logging in both the Gateway and HID for security monitoring
 6. **Credential Rotation**: Regularly rotate API credentials according to your security policy

 **CA Connection**

 Populate using the configuration fields collected in the [requirements](#requirements) section.

-* **HydrantIdBaseUrl** - The base URL for the HydrantId API endpoint.
-For example, `https://acm.hydrantid.com` or `https://acm-stage.hydrantid.com`.
+* **HIDBaseUrl** - The base URL for the HID API endpoint.
+For example, `https://acm.HID.com` or `https://acm-stage.HID.com`.
-* **HydrantIdAuthId** - The API Authentication ID provided by HydrantId for API access.
+* **HIDAuthId** - The API Authentication ID provided by HID for API access.
-* **HydrantIdAuthKey** - The API Authentication Key (secret) provided by HydrantId for API access.
+* **HIDAuthKey** - The API Authentication Key (secret) provided by HID for API access.

 2. **Certificate Template Configuration**

  After adding the CA to the Gateway, configure each certificate template:

  1. Navigate to the Templates/Products section for the newly added CA
- 2. For each template (policy) discovered from HydrantId, configure:
+ 2. For each template (policy) discovered from HID, configure:
     - **ValidityPeriod**: Select `Days`, `Months`, or `Years`
     - **ValidityUnits**: Enter the numeric value (e.g., `365` for one year in days)
     - **RenewalDays**: Enter the renewal window in days (e.g., `30`)